ManrajSaini/Social_Media_Backend_Reunion/readme.md

 - Build APIs for a social media platform in NodeJS
 - The API should support features like getting a user profile, follow a user, upload a post, delete a post, like a post, unlike a liked post, and comment on a post
-- Design the database schema and implement in PostgreSQL or MongoDB
+- Design the database schema and implement in MongoDB

 ### **API Endpoints**